 The main thing to remember about the door’s inner frame is that it has to be strong.
 The tongue and groove inner and outer layers won’t offer much resistance to sagging, so rigidity depends entirely on the frame.
 The easiest, super-strong way of connecting the top, bottom and sides of the inner frame is with lap joints, glued and screwed together.
 These won’t look great, but that’s okay.
 They’ll be covered by the indoor and outdoor skins later.
 The inner frame members should be about 5” wide, so there’s lots of wood around places where the door knob and hinges will be installed.
 Use a weatherproof glue for all joints.
-Brands like Titebond, Weathertite or any brand of polyurethane glue.
+Brands like Titebond III, Weathertite or any brand of polyurethane glue work well.
 Ordinary carpenters glue turns to mush in wet weather.

 The outdoor skin keeps driving rains out of the inner core, yet it must also be free to expand and contract seasonally.
-The 3/4”-thick x 3”-wide tongue and groove boards I recommend for the outdoor skin serve this purpose, but only if the joints between each piece are sealed with caulking during assembly.
+The 3/4”-thick x 3”-wide tongue and groove boards I recommend for the exterior skin serve this purpose, but only if the joints between each piece are sealed with caulking during assembly.
 The best product for this job – polyurethane caulking – wasn’t available when I made my doors, but you should use it now.
-Polyurethane is strong, it sticks like crazy, remains flexible and takes paint.
+Polyurethane is strong, it sticks like crazy, remains flexible forever and takes paint.
 No other caulking can meet all these challenges as well.

 With the outer skin complete, cut pieces of 1-inch thick rigid foam board to fit loosely within the spaces of the inner frame.
 Fill all perimeter gaps with spray foam, let it it harden, then trim off the ooze out.
 The indoor skin goes on next, just like the outer one, except you can omit the caulking.
 Use just glue and finishing nails.

 The weight and solidity of shop-built doors is one of their advantages, but you have to make allowances for this during installation.
 Be sure to use three heavy-duty hinges to hang your door, not the usual two.
 The best hinges include ball bearings instead of a plain, centre-pin.
-High quality hinges assure that the pleasing thunk of the closing of your shop-built door is something you can count on for years.
+High quality hinges assure that the pleasing, bind-free thunk of the closing of your shop-built door is something you can count on for years.